chslemp/Discharge-Without-Delay/Install.md

 # Installation Instructions

 1. Download the two .zip files
-2. In Teams, create channels for each community team district.
+2. In Teams, create channels for each community team district and for each acute team (hospital).
 3. In the PowerApps app for Teams, find the list of all components in your Dataverse for Teams environment.
 If you haven't yet created an app in this team, you may need to generate a new Dataverse for Teams environment first. https://learn.microsoft.com/en-us/power-apps/teams/create-first-app
 4. From the Build tab, use the Import menu or the "Import your solution" link to import the "DWDCoordination..." solution zip file.
 You may need to create new connections, switching back to Teams for each connection.
 When all connections are made, the import process will take 5-10 minutes.
 There may be a list of warnings in a yellow banner.
 These are OK.
 ![image](https://github.com/chslemp/Discharge-Without-Delay/assets/56914706/d16e021d-3f61-413a-bb4d-48ba94825b2c)